frostbrosracing/UFOs/README.md

 ## Project Overview of the UFO Tracker
 #### The goal of this project was to create a webpage using HTML and JavaScript that allows users to search for UFO sightings based on multiple search criteria.
-This was in order to evaluate the viability of a business plan for a surfing and ice cream shop on the island.
-Investors were interested in the weather findings to ensure that the business would be ideally located for optimal weather conditions.

 #### Resources
 - Data Source:  static/js/data.js